HSAFoundation/HSA-Profiler-AMD/README.md

 * The values of any performance counters collected for the kernel

-Most other sprofile switches will also work with the `--hsapmc` switch:
+Most other CodeXLGpuProfiler switches will also work with the `--hsapmc` switch:

-* You can control the name and location of the .csv file using sprofile's `--outputfile` switch.
+* You can control the name and location of the .csv file using CodeXLGpuProfiler's `--outputfile` switch.
 * You can specify the performance counters to collect using the `--counterlist` switch.
 * A kernel occupancy file can be generated while collecting performance counters by specifying the `--occupancy` switch.
 * The following switches should also work: